j5ik2o/akka-persistence-dynamodb/README.md

 ### Write Sharding

-This plugin does a simple sharding to avoid the throttle of write on DynamoDB.
+This plugin supports a simple sharding to avoid the throttle of write on DynamoDB.

 - Primary Index(for Writing)
   - Partition Key = ${PersistenceId}-${SequenceNumber % ShardCount}